IRTakan/Deep-Learning-Challenge/README.md

 - Summary: Summarized the overall results of the deep learning model.
 Included a recommendation for how a different model could solve this classification problem, and then explained my recommendation.

+# Report

+After running different tests and various combinations, the following settings were selected based on results, demonstrating the most optimized model in terms of higher accuracy:

+- Hidden layer 1: 500 neurons using ReLU as the activation function.

+- Hidden layer 2: 300 neurons using Sigmoid as the activation function.

+- Hidden layer 3: 150 neurons using Sigmoid as the activation function.

+Sigmond used as the activation function with fifteen epochs.

+Whilst there many other combinations that could be used to produce improved results, these settings represented the best peforming configuration among the other tested examples.
+Multiple configurations were used to try and maximize the accuracy of the model with this example being one of the best.

+The highest accuracy achieved with the initial settings was 0.7272303104400635 (73%).
+After incorporating changes to the input data, the predictive accuracy reached it's highest target of  0.7537026405334473 (75%).

+--Increasing Model Performance--

 *Technologies used: Microsoft Visual Studio Code.
 Languages: Python